walr-tech/.github/profile/README.md

-🧬 Walr-Tech GitHub Organization
+# 🧬 Walr-Tech GitHub Organization

-Welcome to walr-tech, the central GitHub organization for all engineering efforts at Walr.
+Welcome to **`walr-tech`**, the central GitHub organization for all engineering efforts at Walr.
 This org contains the source code, infrastructure, and workflows powering our products, platforms, and internal tooling.

+---

-🧭 Purpose
+## 🧭 Purpose

 This organization is used to:

-Host application code and shared libraries
+- Host application code and shared libraries

-Manage infrastructure-as-code using Bicep and Terraform
+- Manage infrastructure-as-code using Bicep and Terraform

-Run CI/CD pipelines via GitHub Actions
+- Run CI/CD pipelines via GitHub Actions

-Organize development teams and enforce code governance
+- Organize development teams and enforce code governance

+---

-🏗️ Structure
+## 🏗️ Structure

-Repositories follow naming standards and include CODEOWNERS, branch protection, and standardized CI/CD workflows
+- **Repositories** follow naming standards and include `CODEOWNERS`, branch protection, and standardized CI/CD workflows

-Teams are synced from Azure Entra ID and structured by product domain (e.g. team-voyager, platform-engineering)
+- **Teams** are synced from Azure Entra ID and structured by product domain (e.g. `team-voyager`, `platform-engineering`)

-Templates are used for consistent project scaffolding
+- **Templates** are used for consistent project scaffolding

+---

-🔐 Access & Security
+## 🔐 Access & Security

-Access is controlled via Entra ID groups synced to GitHub Teams
+- Access is controlled via Entra ID groups synced to GitHub Teams

-SSO and 2FA are enforced across all members
+- SSO and 2FA are enforced across all members

-Public repositories are disabled by default
+- Public repositories are disabled by default

+---

-🚀 Environments
+## 🚀 Environments

 Repositories may define the following deployment environments:

-dev, staging, production — each protected via GitHub Actions environment rules
+- `dev`, `staging`, `production` — each protected via GitHub Actions environment rules

+---

-📥 Onboarding
+## 📥 Onboarding

-Get added via your Entra ID team group
+- Get added via your Entra ID team group

-Join relevant GitHub Teams
+- Join relevant GitHub Teams

-Talk to Platform Engineering about your repository needs
+- Use our starter repository template

-Review the Developer Wiki and GitHub Best Practices
+- Review the Developer Handbook and GitHub Best Practices